joeyism/MegaFusion/README.md

 # MegaFusion: Extend Diffusion Models towards Higher-resolution Image Generation without Further Tuning [WACV 2025]
 This repository contains the official PyTorch implementation of MegaFusion: https://arxiv.org/abs/2408.11001/

-We are in the process of standardizing and gradually open-sourcing our code in the near future, so please stay tuned.

 <div align="center">
    <img src="./teaser.png">
 </div>